About the Consumer Information Program

 The Consumer Information program area develops nutritional data and other information that will assist consumers and others in forming opinions and making decisions regarding the purchase, preparation and consumption of beef and beef products.
 This includes programs such as consumer education and information, communications with health professionals, food and nutrition communicators, retailers and food service professionals.

 Contractors With Projects Funded Under Consumer Information Program

-NEBPI, through Beef Checkoff contractor MICA, builds beef consumption in the Northeast metros through supply chain engagement, consumer outreach and work with regional nutrition influencers.
-Fiscal Year 2020 initiatives include:
+NEBPI, through Beef Checkoff contractor MICA, helps the Beef Checkoff build beef consumption in the Northeast metros through supply chain engagement, consumer outreach and work with regional nutrition influencers.
+Fiscal Year 2021 initiatives include:

 - Position beef as the top protein choice among supply chain influencers within the Northeast region.

 - Expand the beef influencer network to include experts in food, health and culinary.

 - Utilize new media technologies and innovative communication tactics to deliver memorable messages directly to consumers regarding consumer trust and beef’s nutritional value.

 - Sponsor Northeast-based Team Beef members to build on previously achieved team successes, increasing the impact of members’ activities, involvement and social presence with consumers.